Being A Student In Czechia: 2016 vs 2017 – What Has Changed?

 The way in which courses have been assessed have changed in comparison with recent years.
 Universities have now introduced partial examinations which are taken after each semester.
 In addition, study outcomes are assessed through credits and points.
 The credit system has been transformed to bring it in line with other countries so that units and credits of study are now recognised.

 In comparison with early 2016, Czech universities now offer accommodation for its students who study in Prague.
 Consequently, students are well catered for when it comes to finding accommodation during their studies.

 5. City Ranking

-This year, the eminent rankings of best student cities of the world, as compiled by the British company Quacquarelli Symonds are ruled by the Czech Republic.
+This year, the eminent rankings of best student cities of the world, as compiled by the British company; Quacquarelli Symonds is ruled by the Czech Republic.
 The Czech capital provides a great student experience.
 The city achieves excellent ratings for forbearance and inclusivity, and ease of getting around, and scores well for affordability.

 As of January 2017, the city was rated eighth in the best student cities categories ranking highly for the arts, culture, nightlife, employment opportunities, variety, sociability and tolerance.

-Recent research in 2017 shows that institutions in Czech Republic provides the required preparation for specialists to succeed in the labour market.
+Recent research in 2017 shows that institutions in the Czech Republic provide the required preparation for specialists to succeed in the labour market.
 Furthermore, the European Commission has confirmed that the university meets the required standards of European tertiary education institutions.

 7. Teaching experience

 Today, lecturers use a mixture of the methods, such as lectures, e-learning and case studies.
 In the 2017 academic year, learning and teaching methods used have improved tremendously.
 Students now receive plenty of information before commencing their studies, and during their courses, more emphasis has been placed on practice.
 As a result, the country has experienced a marked increase in the percentage of students who were successful in their exams in 2017.